DimanProI/ProVideoiPhoto-Player/README.md

 <a name="english"></a>
 ## 🇺🇸 Description
 **ProVideoiPhoto Player** is a professional application for managing media content presentation (photos and videos) on a secondary screen.
-The program is designed for events, conferences, and shows where reliable high-resolution playback (up to 4K) is required, along with preview capabilities and control from the operator's main screen.
+The program is designed for events, conferences, and shows where reliable high-resolution playback is required, along with preview capabilities and control from the operator's main screen.

 ### Key Features
 *   **Dual Screen Mode**: Control panel on the primary monitor and full-screen output on the secondary one (projector, LED screen).